jefflunt/cellular-lang/README.md

-`cellular` is an interpreted, assembly-like language, where each line contains a single command made up of:
+`cellular` is an assembly-like grammar, where each line contains a single command made up of:

 * an operation (or "op")